-You have been contacted by us as your surgery is participating in the trial and after a preliminary check of your medical records, you have been identified as potentially eligible.
-If you are willing to take part, or wish to find out more information, the trial team will arrange either a face to face or telephone appointment for you to talk to a Doctor, or a delegated member of staff, at a time that is convenient to you.
+You have been contacted by us as your surgery is participating in the trial and you have been reviewed as potentially eligible by a GP.
+If you are willing to take part, or wish to find out more information, the trial team will arrange either a face to face or telephone appointment for you to talk to a Doctor or a delegated member of staff at a time that is convenient to you.
 You will receive a reminder text message one week before your appointment and another text message 48 hours before your appointment.
-At this appointment, a Doctor, or delegated member of staff, will check that you are eligible to take part in the trial (including a review of your penicillin allergy history), and check that you understand what being in the trial involves.
+At this appointment, a Doctor or delegated member of staff will check that you are eligible to take part in the trial (including a review of your penicillin allergy history), and that you understand what being in the trial involves.
 If you are eligible and would like to proceed you will be asked to give your consent to participate in the trial.
 You will receive a copy of the consent form and another copy will be retained in your GP practice.
-We estimate that this first face to face or telephone appointment will take about 30 minutes.
-You may receive a text message reminder to contact the trial team if we are unable to contact you to book this appointment.
+We estimate that this first face to face or telephone appointment to contact the study team if we are unable to contact you to book this appointment, allergy history and your personal understanding of your penicillin allergy and a quality of life questionnaire.
+This phone call will take about 20-25 minutes.
+You will then be randomly allocated to either usual care or the Penicillin Allergy Assessment Pathway (PAAP) trial group.
+You may receive a text message reminder to contact the study team if we are unable to contact you to book this appointment,